Ivesson History, Family Crest & Coats of Arms

 Another 44 words (3 lines of text) are included under the topic Early Ivesson Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Ivesson family to the New World and Oceana
+Migration of the Ivesson family

-, the Canadas, the America colonies, and many of smaller tropical colonies in the hope of finding better lives abroad.
+For political, religious, and economic reasons, thousands of English families boarded ships for Ireland, the Canadas, the America colonies, and many of smaller tropical colonies in the hope of finding better lives abroad.
 Although the passage on the cramped, dank ships caused many to arrive in the New World diseased and starving, those families that survived the trip often went on to make valuable contributions to those new societies to which they arrived.
 Early immigrants bearing the Ivesson surname or a spelling variation of the name include: Richard and Thomas Iveson settled in Barbados in 1635; another Richard Iveson settled in St. Christopher in 1635.